 How Should I Store Tuna Salad In The Fridge?

-I would advise you to use a glass container if you’re worried about odors or dedicate one of your plastic storage containers just for tuna.
+If you’re worried about odors, I recommend using a sealed glass container or dedicating a plastic container just for tuna.
 This is the brand I use and recommend.
-They have sets in glass and BPA-free plastic if you’re in the market.
+This brand has a glass and BPA-free plastic container set if you’re in the market.

 Why You Should Store Tuna Salad At Or Below 40°F